FS > M.A.Y.B.E.

 I woke up and stayed up for a couple hours one night (morning?) last month, from about 4 a.m. to 6 a.m., visualizing a text editor I could write.
 It would have an “About” dialog where you could play different MIDI songs, with karaoke lyrics.
 And all the lyrics would be about text editing.

-Filed in: Feeling /64/ | Energy /120/ | Technology /41/ | Interests /111/
+Filed in: Interests /111/ | Feeling /64/ | Energy /120/ | Technology /41/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Wuatest."
-Pretty sure it has to do with extreme weather conditions.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Cainning."
+I think this is related to undercooked food.

 ·